lizhunan/IELTS/speaking/part2-题库.md

 what this person does
 And explain why you respect this person.

 >1.
-Well, the person that I would like to talk about is ZhangSan, who is my teacher in my university.
+Well, the person that I would like to talk about ZhangSan, who is my teacher in my university.
 >2.
 Well, he both tall and well-built.
 And he always a confident smil on his face.
 Also, as a teacher, he dresses a white T-shirt, which makes him very professional.
 >3.
 The first time I knew his was when I went to university first time.
 Since then we often study together.
 >4.
 Generally speaking, he is a man of responsibility, devotion and honesty.
 What impressed me most is that he is very responsible for his students.
 For example, he awlays help students learing course and teach students method of study.